 2022-07-16: GURPS’ melee weapon skill cross-defaults are arguably really harsh.
 If you want to try something a little radical, halve these cross-defaults (round unfavorably) across the board.
 (Less radical: Halve the penalties for thrust attacks only.)

-This is a substantial change, so handle w/ caution & testing.
+This is a substantial change, so handle with caution and testing.

 Still, it’s worth considering.
 For something as simple as, say, placing a 2nd hand on your longword, a sudden -3 or -4 penalty for the default skill is really harsh in GURPS.
 (How harsh?
 See link.)